 Magnus dared to gamble, to risk a confrontation, so he should have been ready for the possibility that the outcome might not be in his favour.
 That is the way it always is.
 If a fight begins, there will always be a victor and a vanquished.
 For if he had 'won', his children would have been well-fed to the very spring, yet the arctic fox would have paid for that with its life.
 Who is to know, perhaps it also had young waiting for it in the burrow?
 And then they also would have perished, nobody would have come to their aid, unlike Magnus's children.

-— We are all created equal.
+— But they were just fox cubs, not three children! — exclaimed Sigurd. — We are all created equal.
 It is just that many many forget this, — his mother said, shaking her head.

 Sigurd again fell into deep thought as he began to paint a new pot.
 He decided to paint it bright yellow, like dandelions or the sun, so that it would shine out against his mother's plates like a torch.
 Eyja, who seemed not to have heard their conversation, was swinging her legs, sitting on a chair which was too high for her, and puffing as she drew bright patches on snow-white horses.